 https://motiontoquash.org Recognized by the National Whistleblower Center (NWC), Tracie Burke is Louisiana author of Motion to Quash.
 She can be reached at tracie@motiontoquash.org.Motion to Quash LLC successfully promoted legislation that supports the Anti-Money Laundering Act of 2020 and amendments to the Whistleblower Protection Act.
 Please Support journalism in the public interest by contributing today.
 Click here to donate Motion to Quash ISSN 2644-1594 is the copyrighted property of Motion to Quash LLC 2019.
 NWC’s mission is to support whistleblowers in their efforts to expose and help prosecute corruption and other wrongdoing around the world.

-In December 2022, this requirement was by law extended to whistleblowers, worldwide, who wish to report violations of sanctions covering Russia, Hamas, ISIS, and other covered entities.
+In December 2022, this law extended to whistleblowers worldwide.
+These individuals report violations of sanctions covering Russia, Hamas, ISIS, and other covered entities.

-In 2022, Congress passed the Anti-Money Laundering (AML) Whistleblower Improvement Act in December 2022.
-The law establishes a whistleblower award program for individuals who report money laundering and sanctions violations and is the most important anti-corruption law passed in decades.
+In December 2022, Congress passed the Anti-Money Laundering (AML) Whistleblower Improvement Act.
+The law establishes a whistleblower award program for individuals who report money laundering and sanctions violations.
+It is the most important anti-corruption law passed in decades.

 Money laundering is intimately tied to corruption around the globe.
-Because the AML Whistleblower Program has a transnational reach, violations can occur anywhere and whistleblowers do not need to be U.S. citizens to qualify for awards, it is uniquely positioned to help U.S. authorities tackle corruption overseas, including the most pressing national security crises like the war between Hamas and Israel, the war between Russia and Ukraine, terrorist financing, and drug trafficking.
+Because the AML Whistleblower Program has a transnational reach, whistleblowers do not need to be U.S. citizens to qualify for awards.
+The program helps U.S. authorities tackle corruption overseas, including the most pressing national security crises.
+For example, the war between Hamas and Israel, the war between Russia and Ukraine, terrorist financing, and drug trafficking.
 It is vital that FinCEN implement its whistleblower program quickly and that its regulations fulfill the mandate in the U.S. Strategy on Countering Corruption.

 The scrutiny of Jefferson Parish Council candidates for the 2023 elections reveals potential abuses linked to the False Claims Act.
 Council members Jennifer Van Vrancken and Ricky Templet received significant contributions after securing taxpayer-backed loans, raising concerns about campaign finance abuses.
 Motion to Quash advocates for transparency and accountability.